Are Breast Implants a Good Option for You?

 Evaluating Your Health and Medical History

 A thorough health evaluation is essential to determine implant candidacy.
-Be completely transparent with your doctor providing family history, current medications, drug allergies, medical conditions, previous surgeries, supplements, exercise routine, diet, alcohol and tobacco use.
+Be completely transparent with your doctor, providing family history, current medications, drug allergies, medical conditions, previous surgeries, supplements, exercise routine, diet, alcohol, and tobacco use.

 • Autoimmune disorders - those with lupus, rheumatoid arthritis, multiple sclerosis, or fibromyalgia face higher rejection/capsular contracture risk